 To marinate the lamb:

-To coat chops, dip both sides of the meat portion into the dukkah and transfer to platter.
+- To coat chops, pour dukkah spice mixture into a shallow bowl.
+Dip both sides of the lamb chops the into the dukkah and transfer to platter.